simonhicks/todo.vim/README.md

 - `todo#jumptopriority(lnum, direction)`: Jump to the next/previous line after/before `a:lnum` which
   contains an item flagged as high priority.
 If `a:direction` is `'next'` it will jump forwards (down the screen).
 Otherwise it will jump backwards.

+### Dynamically adding new files

+Sometimes it's useful to add a new todo command at runtime (for example for a throwaway todo list).
+You can do this using `:AddTodoCommand <path>`.
+This will add a todo command for the given file using the filename for the command name (first letter capitalized, remainder lowercase).

 ### Other thoughts